gogins/csound-android/README.md

     2.3.
 NDK_MODULE_PATH with the full pathname to this repository's CsoundForAndroid/ndk-libraries subdirectory.

-To build for Android on Linux for the first time, change to the CsoundForAndroid subdirectory of this repository and execute `bash fresh-build-android.sh`, which does the following:
+To build for Android on Linux or macOS for the first time, change to the CsoundForAndroid subdirectory of this repository and execute `bash fresh-build-android.sh`, which does the following:

 1. Execute `bash update-dependencies`.
 Do this periodically or whenever you think a dependency has changed.

+2. In the ndk-libraries/csound/include directory, create a valid `version.h`
+    file from `version.h.in`, and a valid `float-version.h` from float-version.h.in.

-2. Execute `bash build-android.sh`.
+3. Execute `bash build-android.sh`.
 The build system compiles all native libraries, including the Csound library libcsoundandroid.so and its plugin opcode libraries, required by the Csound for Android app, and copies them to the appropriate subdirectories for further building and